ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/KAGSR-VA.md

 length: short

 single: no #mark yes if an individual NO CAPS
 description: Works to detect and prevent fraud committed against Veterans.
-This crack team finds out what went wrong, protects the Veteran and/or beneficiary from further fraud, and helps the individual become financially `whole' again by reissuing benefits.
+This crack team finds out what went wrong, protects the Veteran and/or beneficiary from further fraud, and helps the individual become financially whole again by reissuing benefits.
 category: va #reference list of categories
 agency: Department of Veterans Affairs #name of agency, capitalize first letter of each name
 award: Agency #type of award, either Agency, Council, or President's; this is case sensitive so make sure to match the options listed exactly.
 This section generates the format of the card